-The Young Alumni Fund (“YAF”) is a new annual grant program dedicated to supporting young alumni of Curtis.
+The Daniel W. Dietrich II Young Alumni Fund is an annual grant program dedicated to supporting young alumni of Curtis.
 These grants—ranging from $1,000 to $10,000—are part of Curtis’s ongoing efforts to strengthen support for alumni in the years that follow graduation and help young alumni who may be experiencing obstacles of any kind in the pursuit of their musical careers.

 Once awarded, grantees receive advice and support from mentors within the Curtis community.
 If you are interested in mentoring grantees or providing support to grantees, please write to firstname.lastname@example.org.
-If you are interested in making a tax-deductible donation to YAF, please follow this link.
+If you are interested in making a tax-deductible donation to Young Alumni Fund, please follow this link.

 Please write to email@example.com with questions.
 A Curtis staff member will respond in a timely manner.

-While applicants may submit proposals for any project or need, the following are suggested areas of focus:
+Applicants may submit proposals for any project or need.
+The following are suggested areas of focus.

 Planning for the Young Alumni Fund began with a workshop led by design thinking consultant Ramy Nassar at 1000 Days Out and co-facilitated by management consultant Kristan Cybriwsky (Flute ’90) and Shea Scruggs (Oboe ’04) in his capacity as Director of Institutional Research and Musician Experience/Chief of Enrollment Officer at Curtis.
 The workshop included twelve alumni from a broad range of class years.
 The objective was to understand the challenges and needs of young alumni while incorporating a diverse range of alumni perspectives into planning.
 Review workshop materials online:

-All alumni who graduated from Curtis in 2011 or later and residing anywhere in the world are eligible to apply.
+All alumni who graduated from Curtis in 2013 or later are eligible to apply.
+Applicants may reside anywhere in the world.

 The following alumni are excluded from eligibility: (a) current part- or full-time employees of the Curtis Institute of Music, including current faculty, (b) any graduate of a Curtis program who is currently enrolled in another Curtis program, and (c) any alumni serving on the review panel.